Guide

 Cutting your price to the bone to "win on cost" is one of the most common mistakes.
 You end up winning a contract you cannot deliver profitably, or you lose anyway because the evaluators scored you poorly on everything except price.

 That said, your price still needs to be competitive.
-An excellent response priced 50% above the market will not win either.
-The sweet spot is a fair, well-justified price backed by a response that clearly demonstrates you can do the work well.
+An excellent response priced far above the buyer's expectations may struggle unless the extra value is clearly justified.
+Aim for a fair, well-explained price backed by a response that shows you can do the work well.

 Section 04